PennyLaneAI/catalyst/doc/dev/architecture.md

     representation for hybrid quantum programs defined by Catalyst.
 The user program is passed to the Catalyst compiler libraries in its textual form, as the MLIR memory objects are not compatible between Catalyst and `jaxlib`.
-The driver then invokes a sequence of transformations that *lowers* the user program to a lower level of abstraction, outputing LLVM IR with QIR syntax.
+The driver then invokes a sequence of transformations that *lowers* the user program to a lower level of abstraction, outputting LLVM IR with QIR syntax.
     For more details consult the [next section](#compiler-core).

 - **Code Generation:** At this stage the LLVM IR is compiled down to native object code using the LLVM Static Compiler (`llc`) for the local system architecture.
 A native linker is then used to link the user program to the Catalyst Runtime library.
 The frontend will load this library into the Python environment and attach its entry point to the callable `@qjit` object defined by the user.
     For more details on the program execution consult the [runtime section](#runtime--execution).